mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 The goal of this article is to give an uninitiated audience an intuitive understanding of Policy Gradient Methods through interactive examples.
 There is a plethora of resources available which dive deep into the mathematics and theory behind these methods, but the core ideas can be distilled.
 You will get the most from this article if you at least have a basic understanding of linear algebra, probability, calculus, but I will do my best to explain these concepts as we go.

+_A final note before we begin;
+In this artical I intentionally deviate from the standard notation found in the literature.
+I do this to make the concepts more approachable to a wider audience.
+If you are already familiar with these concepts, you may find the notation verbose._

 # Hello, World!

 Let's look at a dead simple, "Hello, world!" style example which demonstrates the core idea of Policy Gradient Methods.

-First, we need to briefly cover what a policy is.
+First, we need to briefly touch upon what a policy is.
 At its simplest, a policy is a function that decides what action to take given some context.
 This function, how we define it and optimize its behavior is the core focus of this article, but more on this later.

 In the example below we have a simple environment where the policy chooses from three possible actions _left_, _middle_ and _right_.
 The corresponding buttons allow you to select which action you want to reward the <a href="#policy" title="A policy is...">policy</a> for choosing.